Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/dmidecode.md

    root@debian:~#
    ```
-1. The character string after `Serial Number:` should be the same as it is
+2. The character string after `Serial Number:` should be the same as in the
-   expected.
+   coreboot config file.

 ### DMI001.002 Verify the firmware version